Prof Bjorn Weiler MA (St. Andrews) PhD (St. Andrews)

 Member of the Advisory Board for The Mediaeval Journal

 Member of the Advisory Board of the Writing History in the Middle Ages book series

 Member of the Haskins Society

 Historical Writing and Historical Culture: How did people in the Middle Ages think about, why and how did they engage with the past, and what did they hope to gain from doing so?
-These questions are approached with relation to the thirteenth-century English chronicler Matthew Paris (one of the most prolific historians of the European Middle Ages), and to the historical culture of high medieval England and Germany.
-First results were published in How the Past Was Used: historical cultures, c.
+These questions weer at the heart of a Leverhulme Major research Fellowship that I held from 2019-2022.
+I am particularly interested in the interplay between historical writing as both a cultural and a social enterprise - something that adhered to certain norms of how accounts of the past ought to be written, but that also required the backing and support of a whole array of people other than the author: brethren, patrons, informants, readers (and so on).
+A first case study, on the late twelfth-century English chronicler Ralph of Diss, is nearing completion.
+Another two will follow, on narratives or regnal history, and on the practice of writing history in high medieval Europe.
+All of which builds on ideas first explored in How the Past Was Used: historical cultures, c.
 700-200, ed.
-Peter Lambert and Björn Weiler, Proceedings of the British Academy (Oxford, 2017).
+Peter Lambert and Björn Weiler (Oxford, 2017).
 A taster is available here.
-Future results will emerge during a Leverhulme Major research Fellowship (2019-22).
 See also the series of conferences organised on aspects of medieval historical culture organised by PhD students in the department.